-Why does my subscription expire in about 10 or 11 months?
-Why am I not receiving one full year on my subscription?
+Why does my online access expire in about 10 or 11 months?
+Why am I not receiving one full year for my online access?

 National Communications Magazine is produced every other month.
-When you subscribe to NatCom, your subscription starts with the current issue that has been posted online.
-For instance, if your receive your subscription user name and password on June 10, your subscription starts with the current issue, which is the May-June issue.
-Thus, your subscription will be set to expire on April 30 in the next year.
-That will allow you to receive all six current issues throughout the year of your subscription term: May-June, July-August, September-October, November-December, January-February and March-April -- six issues.
+When you sign up for online access to NatCom, your access starts with the current issue that has been posted online.
+For instance, if your receive your first issue link by email on June 10, your online access term starts with that current issue, which is the May-June issue.
+Thus, your online access will be set to expire April 30 in the next year.
+That will allow you to receive all six current issues posted throughout the year of your online access term: May-June, July-August, September-October, November-December, January-February and March-April -- six issues.
 Still confused?
 We can try to explain further: service@NatComMag.com.

 How do I access the current or back issues of National Communications Magazine online?